Article Translations: (Spanish)

 - antibiotics to treat or prevent infection

-- frequent examinations and X-rays of the abdomen
+- frequent exams and abdominal X-rays

 - a consultation with a pediatric surgeon to discuss surgery, if needed

 For women who can't breastfeed or provide enough breast milk, doctors may recommend giving the baby pasteurized human breast milk from a milk bank, which is considered a safe alternative.
+Special formula may also be used.

-Malabsorption (when the bowel can't absorb nutrients normally) can be a lasting problem from NEC.
+Malabsorption (when the intestine can't absorb nutrients normally) can be a lasting problem from NEC.
 It's more common in babies who had part of their intestine removed.
 A baby with malabsorption may need nutrition delivered directly into a vein until the intestine heals well enough to tolerate normal feeding.

 In the meantime, ask a member of your care team what you can do to care for and bond with your baby.
 There are ways you can help.
 Members of your care team are eager to support parents of preemies, as well as the preemies themselves, on the path to recovery.